 In general, should you choose to eat more fibrous foods to help relieve and prevent constipation, whether bananas, apples, carrots, broccoli, raw nuts, etc., be conscious of consuming such foods in balanced proportions, and hydrate your body by increasing your water intake.

 Remember, if you are still experiencing constipation after eating a couple of bananas, you can also take an oxygen-based intestinal cleanser like Oxy-Powder®.
-Oxy-Powder® has been clinically proven to relieve the symptoms of constipation, and help keep your bowels moving regularly.
+Oxy-Powder® can help keep your bowels moving regularly.